ArathySatheesh/Machine_Learning/README.md

 # Machine_Learning
-This repository contains various projects on machine learning projects for solving linear and non-linear problems.
+This repository contains various projects on machine learning.